ylkyc/ironmaking-zju/README.md

 # The data and code of blast furnace ironmaking

-This is the code and data for the paper "A Survey of Data-Driven Soft Sensing in Ironmaking Process:
+This is the code and data for the paper "A Survey of Data-Driven Soft Sensing in Ironmaking System: Research Status and Opportunities".
-Methods, Applications, and Opportunities". (under review) The real-world data were collected from an iron and steel plant in South China with permission.
+The real-world data were collected from an iron and steel plant in South China with permission.

 This work is inspired by the following papers: